 The City may declare an emergency for any of several reasons, such as authorizing additional budget authority, implementing emergency measures, or accessing County, State, or federal disaster assistance.
-The City Manager, or acting City Manager may declare a temporary emergency when faced with a sudden event that results in an emergency under Section 1.70.010.
-At the time of declaring a temporary emergency, the City Manager, or acting City Manager shall schedule a meeting of the Council to be held as soon as possible.
+The City Manager may declare a temporary emergency when faced with a sudden event that results in an emergency under Section 1.70.010.
+At the time of declaring a temporary emergency, the City Manager shall schedule a meeting of the Council to be held as soon as possible.
 The temporary emergency declaration shall remain in effect only through the end of the Council meeting.